codingWithSharon/digispark_workshop/README.md

 <br>
-Besides pentesting the Digispark is a good way to way to automate tasks and to get familiar with hotkeys and the terminal.
+Besides pentesting the Digispark is a good way to automate tasks and to get familiar with hotkeys and the terminal.

 ## Getting started